From Nonlinear through Hybrid to Stochastic Systems and Control

 • Rafal Goebel, Loyola University

-• Jorge Poveda, UC San Diego
+• Jorge Poveda, University of California at San Diego

-• Ricardo Sanfelice, UC Santa Cruz
+• Ricardo Sanfelice, University of California at Santa Cruz

-List of Speakers
+List of Confirmed Speakers

-• Jorge Poveda, UC San Diego
+• Jorge Poveda, University of California at San Diego

 • Hyungbo Shim, Seoul National University